Do Go On - 361 - The Hollywood Bandit

 when it slowly drove into the side of a house.

-But this time, no-one got out.
+But this time, no one got out.

 The perfect crime.

-The officers stormed the van and inside they found Biggins and Myers,
+stormed the van and inside they found

-who had both been seriously wounded with multiple gunshot wounds.
+been seriously wounded with multiple gunshot wounds.

-Myers was dragged from the van and an FBI agent,
+Myers was dragged from the van and an FBI agent

-a US military semi-automatic rifle, two semi-automatic pistols,
+semi-automatic rifle, two-automatic pistols,

 three two-way radios, a police frequency scanner,

-a guitar case converted into a gun case.
+a guitar case converted into a gun case,

-Which is pretty badass.
+which is pretty badass.

-That is badass.
+That is a badass.

 And more than a million dollars in cash.